 Assoc Prof T Ross

-Dr. C. Kocharunchitt and others from the Centre for Food Safety and Innovation of the School of Land and Food.
+Dr. C. Kocharunchitt and others from the Food Safety Centre of the School of Land and Food.

 |Available as student elective?||Yes|